dfripp4215/TicTacToe/README.md

 * CSS
 * JavaScript

+## Bugs

+There is a small chance that a player can win on two different lines at once, it will then highlight both lines.

 ## Planning

 I started by looking up examples of TicTacToe games on the internet, then I wrote basic psudocode for HTML, CSS, and JavaScript breaking down each section as much as I could.